alikerr/alikerr.github.io/content/english/access/_index.md

 ---
 weight: 3500
-linkTitle: "Access / Usage conditions"
+linkTitle: "Access and usage conditions"
-title: "Access and Usage conditions"
+title: "Access and Usage Conditions"
 description: "All you need to know for accessing and using Grex."
 titleIcon: "fa-solid fa-house-chimney"
 categories: ["Information"]